-7. Connect the outgoing AC wires to an AC load panel equipped with overcurrent protection (e.g., circuit breakers).
+7. Connect the outgoing AC wires to either:

+a. an AC load sub-panel equipped with overcurrent protection (e.g., circuit breakers), or b. directly to the circuit, when following RVIA requirements that permit using breakers from the main distribution panel or the breakers on the inverter under certain conditions.